tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Security fix
 ++++++++++++

-* régression : Package files content check was skipped if signature of :file:`manifest` and :file:`Packages` index file checksum was ok.
+* régression: Package files content check was skipped if signature of :file:`manifest` and :file:`Packages` index file checksum was ok.
 This regression affects all 1.3.12 releases, but not WAPT <= 1.3.9 and >= upcoming 1.5.
 In order to exploit this bug, one would need to tamper the :file:`Packages` files either through a MITM